-The Secondary English Language Arts licensure program is organized around a conceptual framework grounded in our shared commitments to equity and justice.
-We focus on three key themes:
+The Secondary English Language Arts licensure program is organized around a conceptual framework grounded in our shared commitments to teaching for equity and justice and drawn from theories and pedagogies that center anti-oppressive aims.
+We focus on three key interconnected themes:

-This framework invites candidates to explore a series of guiding questions throughout each course and practicum experience and to examine how centering these themes impacts teaching and learning.
+This framework invites candidates to explore a series of guiding questions throughout each course and practicum experience and to examine reiteratively how centering these themes impacts teaching and learning.
+As program faculty, we both understand that this work is challenging and are committed to learning with and from our candidates.

 We recommend that undergraduate students in the Secondary English Language Arts licensure program declare one of the following majors as an efficient, content-centric pathway: